UPDATED 4/4/19: My favorite “Black Radio” even with its few quirks.

 However much of the following applies equally to either set, as noted.

-The GRC-109 was designed to meet military specification MIL-R-55242 dated October 1963.
+The AN/GRC-109 was designed to meet military specification MIL-R-55242 dated October 1963.
 It contained detailed design and performance requirements.
 I have not found an equivalent CIA design and performance specification for the earlier RS-1.

 Anecdotal evidence has GRC-109’s in Special Forces unit inventory as late as 1978.
 They were being overhauled at the Tobyhanna Army Depot as recently as 1983.